 - Compare consulting plan proposals.

-- Form a partnership.
+- Form a partnership with your chosen consultant.

 Before hiring a consultant, assess your nonprofit's current operations to determine why you need consulting.
 You may find that multiple aspects of your nonprofit stand to benefit from outside help.
 However, hiring multiple consultants can be costly, so in these situations, you may need to decide which parts of your nonprofit need a consultant now and what can be dealt with later.

 2. Outline what you need from your consultant.